evanx/redex/README.md

 Currently each processor is configured via a YAML file in the Redix `config` directory.
 This should be managed using a private git repository, which then provides versioning.

-The a naming convention for each processor (and its configuration file) has a colon-delimited notation e.g. `builtin:FileImporter:default.`
+The a naming convention for each processor (and its configuration file) has a colon-delimited notation e.g. `builtin:FileImporter:singleton.`

 This name is comprised of its Node module, JavaScript class, and finally its distinguishing instance name.